Will Millar

-Will Millar (born 1940) is a Northern Irish-Canadian singer best known as a co-founding member of The Irish Rovers.
+Will Millar (born January 8, 1940) is a Northern Irish-Canadian singer best known as a co-founding member of The Irish Rovers.
 Until his departure in 1995, he was the group's front man.
 He plays guitar, banjo, mandolin and tin whistle.

 Early life and career

 Born in Ballymena, County Antrim, Northern Ireland.
-Millar and his sister Sandra Beech performed as The Millar Kids before the family emigrated to Canada in 1953 when Millar was 14.
+Millar and his youngest sister Sandra Beech performed as The Millar Kids before the family emigrated to Canada in 1953 when Millar was 14.
 Millar formed a Calypso Band, Kalypso Kews, that performed for two years in Toronto's Yonge Street at the Calypso Club.
 Millar moved to Calgary, Alberta and hosted a children's television show as well as forming an Irish folk trio.

 In the 1960s, Millar invited his brother, then 15, George, his cousin Joe and Jimmy Ferguson to stay with him in Calgary.
 He brought them on his television show and started performing with them at Calgary's first folk club, The Depression.